Sleeps 2 dogs allowed

 Out and About

 Anella is an escape like no other.
 A fairy-tale cottage you thought you could only dream of, and it's not only the property itself that's magical.
 You are spoilt for choice with what's on your doorstep.
-The delightful café, Slice of Cornwall is re-opening in Spring 2021 and with it only being a 5-minute stroll away, you won't want to contemplate cooking breakfast or lunch after sampling their mouth-watering menu.
+The delightful café, Slice of Cornwall is only a 5-minute stroll away, you won't want to contemplate cooking breakfast or lunch after sampling their mouth-watering menu.
 There is so much to discover from the restaurants and pubs in Falmouth to the Helford river.
 This Area of Outstanding Natural Beauty offers an abundance of simply stunning walks to enjoy as well as being popular with paddle boarders.
 The lovely owner is always happy to recommend the best spots along the river to float above the glistening waters.
-The Lizard Peninsular is only a small distance from your front door, with the famous Kynance Cove just around the corner and the pretty fishing town of Porthleven a short drive away, you won't know where to explore first!
+The Lizard Peninsula is only a small distance from your front door, with the famous Kynance Cove just around the corner and the pretty fishing town of Porthleven a short drive away, you won't know where to explore first!
 Anella can only be described, as the perfect Cornish hideaway.

 Ground Floor: Open plan living-room with kitchen and dining areas.
 Smart TV, Sky TV with Sky Sports and wood-burner.
 Electric 2 ring hob, electric mini oven, microwave and fridge/freezer